-• On December 2, 2016, the Clearing Corporation of India Limited (CCIL) announced a change in the timing for the collection of incremental mark-to-market margin for the rupee derivatives segment.
+On December 2, 2016, CCIL announced a change in the timing for the collection of incremental mark-to-market margin for the rupee derivatives segment.
 This change also applies to the FX forwards, FX, collateralised lending and borrowing obligations, and securities segments.
 It has been decided to advance the stipulated time by which margin becomes payable to 9am Indian standard time (IST) on the next working day (including Saturdays), from the current 11am IST on weekdays and 10:30am IST on Saturdays.
 Failure to replenish the margin shortfall by 9am IST on the next business day will attract a penalty.